Linear under-determined systems with sparse solutions: Redirecting a challenge?: Further considerations

 In the previous section we discussed a possible shift in the approach to answering Question 1.
 A very important point to make is that even if one is able to answer Question 1 the whole story is not over.
 In this subsection we present what in our view would be further points of interest once Question 1 is settled.

 If it turns out that the answer is no, then in a way the value of a majority of the work done in the previous decade would be even higher.
 As we have mentioned above a majority of the work done in last decade was related to polynomial algorithms (or those that are highly likely to be polynomial) and part of the $(\beta,\alpha)$ plane below the curve given in (\ref{eq:thmweaktheta2}) and Figure \ref{fig:weak}.
-In that sense the contribution of line of work initiated in \cite{DonMalMon09,BayMon10} would be of an incredible value.
+In that sense the contribution of line of work initiated in \cite{DonMalMon09,BayMon10} would be pretty much invaluable.

 On the other hand if it turns out that the answer to Question 1 is yes then naturally a variety of further questions will appear.
 The first next in our mind would be:

 \textbf{Question 2:} Assuming that the answer to Question 1 is yes, can one then determine an alternative curve say $(\beta^{(opt)},\alpha^{(opt)})$ for which the answer to Question 1 is no?
 Along the same lines can it happen that there is no such a curve that is below a straight line at $1$?